Cloud Studio Quick Start Guide¶

 Operations that define what the integration should do are created by adding and configuring operation steps — made up of activities, transformations, and/or scripts — on the design canvas.

-The section Establishing Connectivity above showed how to create a connection and see its activity types.
+The section Establish Connectivity above showed how to create a connection and see its activity types.

 To create an instance of an activity, place an activity type on the design canvas by dragging it or copying it to an operation or component drop zone: